Nick Zedd: Personal life and death

 An outsider artist throughout his life, Zedd never enjoyed commercial success with his films.
 By the mid-1980s, he regularly resorted to side hustles (such as being a taxi driver), to make ends meet.
 Peter LeVasseur, Zedd's acquaintance at the time and a former East Village squatter, suggests that he contracted hepatitis C, during that period, from intravenous drug use.
 "It had to be from intravenous drug use," LeVasseur says.
 "He seemed to be on heroin and coke — both were fashionable at the time, the combo.
 This was when he was at his deepest, worst part.
 The pallor, his eyes and sunken cheeks.
 If you got in his car you'd be afraid".
+During the same period, Zedd sometimes experimented with walking around the Village in drag.

+In 2010, Zedd sold his archives to NYU's Fales Library.
+The sale helped to fund his move to Mexico City the following year with Monica Casanova, a Mexican artist.
+In Mexico City, Zedd painted, taught English and film, and planned to make a feature-length film.

-Zedd died from complications from cirrhosis of the liver, cancer, and hepatitis C, in Mexico City, on February 27, 2022, at the age of 63.
+Zedd died from complications from cirrhosis of the liver, cancer, and hepatitis C, in Mexico City, on February 27, 2022, at the age of 66.
 He was survived by his partner of 15 years, Monica Casanova, as well as a son and a step-daughter.

 Legacy

 Founder of the Cinema of Transgression movement and part of the late 1970s and early 1980s No Wave group of underground filmmakers in New York City's Lower East Side, Zedd exerted a significant influence over a number of directors, from Christoph Schlingensief to Quentin Tarantino.
 The latter paid tribute to him in his Palme d'Or-winning film, Pulp Fiction (1994), naming the main antagonist of the "Gold Watch" chapter Zed [sic].

-The Canadian electronic music duo Zeds Dead took their name from the famous dialogue between Butch Coolidge (Bruce Willis) and Fabienne (Maria de Medeiros) in Tarantino's film, where he reveals to her that "Zed's dead".

 Legendary cult filmmaker John Waters, who was as much a fan of Zedd's lurid and provocative style, as Zedd was of his camp classics, like Pink Flamingos, wrote: "Nick Zedd makes violent, perverted art films from Hell—he's my kind of director!", and he considered the title of his debut film, They Eat Scum, as his favorite in cinema history.
 Similarly, fellow-East Village independent filmmaker Jim Jarmusch said that "Nick Zedd's films are legendary — he is a truly seminal figure in the New York underground".